DotNetAnalyzers/PropertyChangedAnalyzers/documentation/INPC001.md

 ## Description

-Implement INotifyPropertyChanged.
+The class has mutable properties and should implement INotifyPropertyChanged.

 ## Motivation

-This nag is helpful in finding and fixing places where we have forgotten to implement `INotifyPropertyChanged`
+This nag is helpful for finding and fixing places where we have forgotten to implement `INotifyPropertyChanged`

 ## How to fix violations